UsabilityEngineering/Fierce/README.md

 ### Executive Summary
 * Successfully gathered mock data based on unique personas through the use of Google Forms Online Survey.
 * Practiced proper communication across all group members to ensure work meets expecations and is completed correctly/on time.
-* Analyzed/broke down raw data and successfully converted into useful information used to draw proper conclusions
+* Analyzed raw data and successfully converted into useful information with the use of a pivot table to draw proper conclusions.
 * Worked as a team to build out and complete a clean report containing all necessary information based on our findings and conclusion.

 ### Data Gathered
 * The majority of users use Family/Friends to locate events, with Internet Searches being the second most preferred.